Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments: Abstract

 \section{Abstract}

-We study the initial beam acquisition problem in millimeter wave (mm-wave) networks from the perspective of best arm identification in multi-armed bandits (MABs).
-For the stationary environment, we propose a novel algorithm called concurrent beam exploration, \texttt{CBE}, in which multiple beams are grouped based on the beam indices and are simultaneously activated to detect the presence of the user.
-The best beam is then identified using a Hamming decoding strategy.
+We study the initial beam acquisition problem in millimeter wave (mm-wave) networks from the perspective of best arm identification in multi-armed bandits (MABs). {For the stationary environment, e.g., in mm-wave backhaul/midhaul and fixed wireless access, we propose a novel algorithm called concurrent beam exploration, \texttt{CBE}, in which multiple beams are grouped based on the beam indices and are simultaneously activated to detect the presence of the user.} The best beam is then identified using a Hamming decoding strategy.
 For the case of orthogonal and highly directional thin beams, we characterize the performance of \texttt{CBE} in terms of the probability of missed detection and false alarm in a beam group (BG).
 Leveraging this, we derive the probability of beam selection error and prove that \texttt{CBE} outperforms the state-of-the-art strategies in this metric.

 Then, for the abruptly changing environments, e.g., in the case of moving blockages, we characterize the performance of the classical sequential halving (\texttt{SH}) algorithm.
 In particular, we derive the conditions on the distribution of the change for which the beam selection error is exponentially bounded.
-In case the change is restricted to a subset of the beams, we devise a strategy called K-sequential halving and exhaustive search, \texttt{K-SHES}, that leads to an improved bound for the beam selection error as compared to \texttt{SH}.
+In case the change is restricted to a subset of the beams, we devise a strategy called $K$-sequential halving and exhaustive search, \texttt{K-SHES}, that leads to an improved bound for the beam selection error as compared to \texttt{SH}.
 This policy is particularly useful when a near-optimal beam becomes optimal during the beam-selection procedure due to abruptly changing channel conditions.
 Finally, we demonstrate the efficacy of the proposed scheme by employing it in a tandem beam refinement and data transmission scheme.